 For federal, state and local government agencies, it’s a sustained and demanding job.

 The complex considerations of future-proofing infrastructure, the environment, industry, business, finance, defence, health, media and the arts, to name just a few, are almost endless.
-And, with the rapid uptake of electric vehicles in both New Zealand and Australia, creating policy for EV charging networks and personal, public and commercial transport is a challenge in this new and dynamic world of driving technology.
+Therefore, with the rapid uptake of electric vehicles, creating policy for electric personal, public and commercial transport is a challenge in this new and dynamic world of driving technology.

-The simple fact is that electric vehicles, once the domain of enthusiasts and tech-heads, are becoming mainstream.
-Nine new EVs will hit the Australian market in 2019 and in New Zealand the uptake has been even more rapid thanks to easy access to renewable energy (over 80% of all NZ power is supplied from renewable sources), government incentives and a shorter average commuting distance than Australians.
+Certainly, electric vehicles, once the domain of enthusiasts and tech-heads, are becoming mainstream.
+New EVs are hitting the Australian market and in New Zealand the uptake has been rapid thanks to clean power (over 80% of all NZ energy is renewable), government incentives and a shorter average commuting distance than Australians.

-The popularity of EVs in both countries is also driven by environmental considerations as well as financial ones.
-And, as the technology improves and prices enter the ‘family-budget-friendly’ range, here at EVolution Australia we reckon the uptake of EVs will accelerate well beyond estimated ownership projections.
+The popularity of EVs in both countries is also driven by environmental concerns, as well as financial ones.
+In addition, as the technology improves and prices enter the ‘family-budget-friendly’ range, we reckon the uptake of EVs will grow well beyond estimated numbers.

-EVolution Australia has worked with a number of Councils to plan, design, install and maintain electric vehicle charge points.
-By understanding the EV world and how rapidly it will expand over coming years, we are perfectly positioned to help Councils, state and federal government planning and infrastructure agencies to future-proof their EV charging networks.
+EVolution Australia has worked with a number of government agencies to design, install and monitor EV charge points.
+Above all, our understanding of the EV world means we’re perfectly positioned to help government planning and infrastructure agencies future-proof their EV charging.